 Before approving an NDA, the FDA will inspect the facilities at which the product is manufactured.
 The FDA will not approve the product unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
 Additionally, before approving an NDA, the FDA may inspect one or more clinical sites to assure compliance with GCP requirements.
 After the FDA evaluates the application, manufacturing process and manufacturing facilities, it may issue an approval letter or a Complete Response Letter.
 An approval letter authorizes commercial marketing of the drug with specific prescribing information for specific indications.
+A Complete Response Letter indicates that the review cycle of the application is complete and the application will not be approved in its present form.
 A Complete Response Letter usually describes all of the specific deficiencies in the NDA identified by the FDA.
 The Complete Response Letter may require additional clinical data and/or (an) additional pivotal Phase 3 clinical trial(s), and/or other significant and time-consuming requirements related to clinical trials, preclinical studies or manufacturing.
-If a Complete Response Letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies if such data and information are submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.
+If a Complete Response Letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies identified in the letter, or withdraw the application.
+Even if such data and information are submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.